syncfusion-content/blazor-docs/blazor/diagram/page-settings.md

 ## How to change the page appearance

-The appearance of the pages can be customized by using the following properties of the PageSettings class:
+The appearance of the pages can be customized using the following properties of the `PageSettings` class:

 * The `Background` property of [BackgroundStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BackgroundStyle.html) is used to customize the background color of the page.